The Horrible Cost of Thinking Culture is Vision

 Sometime after the ‘Greed is Good’ meltdown of the late 1980s, management theory finally realised that there’s more to life than money … and how relevant that is for business.

-As business owners we make decisions based on gut feel, not perfect logic, and our team members stay because they’re happy as much as they stay for the paycheque.
-But increasingly, especially in Australia which hasn’t had a recession for 27 years, I’m seeing this “Culture eats Strategy for Breakfast” philosophy send companies in the wrong direction.
+As business owners we make decisions based on gut feel not perfect logic, and our team members stay because they’re happy as much as they stay for the paycheque.
+But increasingly I’m seeing this “Culture eats Strategy for Breakfast” philosophy send companies in the wrong direction.

 Business is never ‘just’ about the money; critically, it’s never ‘just’ about the Culture either.
 So whatever your Cultural Vision, use this week’s framework to ensure your Commercial Vision connects.